 - 1.18.
 Coach only fully certified coaches are eligible. - a.
 Coach of the Championship chosen by VP Technical or delegate. - b.
 All Star Team Coach chosen from the 4 coaches in the Semi-Finals (with emphasis on Round Robin performance) by VP Technical or designate.

 MOST SPORTSMINDED TEAM

 1.19.
-Most Sportsminded Team - male, female and mixed - chosen by the referees through the Referee in Chief and identified to the Vice President Technical.
+Most Sportsminded Team - Men, Women and Mixed - chosen by the referees through the Referee in Chief and identified to the Vice President Technical.